jkhelil/throttling-study/README.md

 ## Summary

-The purpose of Kubernetes is to orchestrate potentially many big applications that could be co-located on shared minions.
-Kubernetes’ today policy when starting PODs is to start them asap.
+The purpose of Kubernetes is to orchestrate many, potentially big, applications that could be co-located on shared minions.
+Kubernetes’ current policy when starting PODs is to start them asap.

 This can be sub-optimal for OLTP applications where many processes/threads are started.
 During normal operation, those processes/threads are mostly idling, waiting for the next transaction, but when they are starting, they are CPU and IO greedy.

 Starting all those processes simultaneously can cause start-up time degradation due to context switching and I/O saturation.
-In that case, starting them sequentially can improve the start-up time and its predictability.
+In that case, starting them in a controlled manner can improve the start-up time and its predictability.

 This study proposes to implement a throttling mechanism to improve start-up time predictability.
-It covers different possible policies, their pros/cons and implication.
+It covers different possible policies, their pros/cons and implications.

 ## Table of Contents